Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Convexification

 \subsection{Convexified excess risk}

-The purpose of this section is to convexify the binary decision problem with a generic loss function making it amenable to modern machine learning algorithms.
+The purpose of this section is to convexify the binary decision problem with a generic loss function making it amenable to modern ML algorithms.
 It is easy to see that the risk function of a binary decision rule $f:\mathcal{X}\to\{-1,1\}$ can be written as